ROCm/AMDMIGraphX/doc/src/dev_intro.rst

     auto result = p.eval(pp).back();
     std::vector<float> results_vector(64);
     result.visit([&](auto output) { results_vector.assign(output.begin(), output.end()); });

     EXPECT(migraphx::verify_range(results_vector, sol));

-An `argument <migraphx::argument>` can handle memory buffers from either the GPU or the CPU, but when running the `program <migraphx::program>`, buffers should be allocated for the corresponding target.
+An `argument <migraphx::argument>` can handle memory buffers from either the GPU or the CPU.
+By default when running the `program <migraphx::program>`, buffers are allocated on the corresponding target.
-That is, when compiling for the CPU, the buffers should be allocated on the CPU, and when compiling for the GPU the buffers should be allocated on the GPU.
+When compiling for the CPU, the buffers by default will be allocated on the CPU.
+When compiling for the GPU, the buffers by default will be allocated on the GPU.
+With the option ``offloaf_copy=true`` set while compiling for the GPU, the buffers will be located on the CPU.

 Importing From ONNX